awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-security.md

 ## Grant an IAM Role Permission to Use Data Wrangler<a name="data-wrangler-security-iam-policy"></a>

 You can grant an IAM role permission to use Data Wrangler with the general IAM managed policy, [https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AmazonSageMakerFullAccess](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AmazonSageMakerFullAccess)\.
-This is a general policy that includes [permissions](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html#sagemaker-roles-amazonsagemakerfullaccess-policy) required to use all SageMaker services\.
+This is a general policy that includes [permissions](https://docs.aws.amazon.com/sagemaker/latest/dg/security-iam-awsmanpol-AmazonSageMakerFullAccess.html) required to use all SageMaker services\.
 This policy grants an IAM role full access to Data Wrangler\.
 You should be aware of the following when using `AmazonSageMakerFullAccess` to grant access to Data Wrangler:
 + If you import data from Amazon Redshift, the **Database User** name must have the prefix `sagemaker_access`\.
-+ This managed policy only grants permission to access buckets with one of the following in the name: `SageMaker`, `Sagemaker`, `sagemaker`, or `aws-glue`\.
++ This managed policy only grants permission to access buckets with one of the following in the name: `SageMaker`, `SageMaker`, `sagemaker`, or `aws-glue`\.
 If want to use Data Wrangler to import from an S3 bucket without these phrases in the name, refer to the last section on this page to learn how to grant permission to an IAM entity to access your S3 buckets\.

 If you have high\-security needs, you can attach the policies in this section to an IAM entity to grant permissions required to use Data Wrangler\.